A Nova Scotia couple faced the landlord nightmare of a lifetime when they discovered the condition of their...Read More

 It’s heartbreaking to hear landlord horror stories, especially when they start with “I thought I found the perfect tenant,” but instead it turns out to be just another bad tenant.

-Bad tenants are the exception to the rule, but they are out there, and they tend to repeat the pattern.
+A bad tenant is the exception to the rule, but they are out there, and they tend to repeat the pattern.
 Once they get evicted, they go on to rent another property.
 Make sure it isn’t yours by watching for these red flags:

 The prospective renter’s name on their ID is different than the name they gave over the phone.